Skip to content

 pixi run houmao-mgr system-skills install --tool copilot --home ~/.copilot --skill-set core

-pixi run houmao-mgr system-skills install --tool gemini --skill-set core
+pixi run houmao-mgr system-skills install --tool kimi --skill-set core

 pixi run houmao-mgr system-skills install --tool codex --skill houmao-utils-workspace-mgr